mlungwsr/k8s-demo/README.md

 1. In the Jenkins UI, Click “Credentials” on the left
 1. Click either of the “(global)” links (they both route to the same URL)
 1. Click “Add Credentials” on the left
-1. From the “Kind” dropdown, select “Google Service Account from metadata”
 1. Click “OK”

 You should now see 2 Global Credentials.
 Make a note of the name of second credentials as you will reference this in Phase 2: